bcgsc/pori/docs/repos.md

 pip install graphkb ipr
 ```

-A developer reference for both packages including the function signatures and package details can be found in the developer reference section [here](../developer_reference).
+A developer reference for these packages including the function signatures and package details can be found in the developer reference section [here](../developer_reference).

 <div class='projects' markdown='1'>